elmurod1202/bertbek_web/README.md

-# 🇺🇿 BERTbek: Transformer-Based NLP Tools for Uzbek
+# BERTbek: Transformer-Based NLP Tools for the Uzbek Language
 ![BERTbek](assets/homescreen.png)

 A Streamlit web application demonstrating fine-tuned transformer models for **Uzbek language understanding tasks**, powered by `BERTbek`, a transformer-based language model developed for Uzbek.